 - Incorporates effective and innovative uses of technology to support teaching, learning and collaboration

 - Maintains regular parent communication (electronically, face-to-face conferences)

 - Participates in practitioner inquiry (research) to support continuous program improvement

 - Commits to continuous professional learning and ongoing reflection on effectiveness of practices and learning plans for assigned students

 P.K.
-Yonge boasts a small community-like atmosphere that fosters deep and impactful relationships with students and families over many years.
-Teachers work closely in a collaborative environment that cultivates open discussion about contemporary and enduring issues that face schools.
+Yonge boasts a small community-like atmosphere that fosters deep and impactful relationships with students and families from all walks of life over many years.
+P.K.
+Yonge is committed to creating an equitable and inclusive environment for all as we seek to generate new ideas for advancing equity and inclusion at P.K.
+Yonge and beyond through research, teaching, and/or service.
+Teachers work closely in a collaborative environment that cultivates diversity of thought, perspectives, and ideas on matters that impact K-12 schools.
 As practitioner-researchers, P.K.
 Yonge faculty are constantly working to bridge theory and practice.
-To ensure the success of P.K.
-Yonge's mission, we seek and support teachers who find research and investigation inspiring, who value the opportunity to reach outside the bounds of the classroom, and who are open to sharing outcomes on a broader scale.
+P.K.
+Yonge attributes our successes to the contributions of teachers from all backgrounds and nationalities who find teaching, research, and investigation inspiring, who value the opportunity to reach outside the bounds of the classroom, and who are open to sharing on a broader scale.

 P.K.
 Yonge teachers enjoy greater professional autonomy.
-There are countless opportunities for growth and professional development.
+P.K.
+Yonge faculty engage in professional learning opportunities each year though webinars, workshops, learning communities, and teacher research aimed at increasing knowledge of diversity and equity in inclusive learning environments.
 Teachers are fully supported to explore and learn within their subject areas; encouraged to present and attend national conferences; and inspired to refine and improve their current practices.